Joseph Ossai: College career

 In three seasons with the Longhorns, Ossai played in 36 games and made 24 starts, earning consensus All-America honors in 2020 with first-team recognition from the Associated Press, Football Writers Association of America and Walter Camp Football Foundation and second-team honors from the American Football Coaches Association and Sporting News.
-He was a finalist for the Lott IMPACT Trophy and a semifinalist for the Chuck Bednarik Award in 2020 and earned earned honorable mention as the Big 12 Conference Defensive Player of the Year and Defensive Lineman of the Year.
+He was a finalist for the Lott IMPACT Trophy and a semifinalist for the Chuck Bednarik Award in 2020 and earned honorable mention as the Big 12 Conference Defensive Player of the Year and Defensive Lineman of the Year.
 He chose to forego the 2020 Alamo Bowl and his senior season to go pro.

 As a true freshman, Ossai played in all 14 of the Longhorns' games with two starts and made 20 total tackles with one a sack and a forced fumble.

 He led the team with 62 tackles in his sophomore season while also recording five sacks, two interceptions, one pass broken up, one forced fumble and also blocked a kick.
 In the postseason, he was the 2019 Alamo Bowl Defensive MVP.
 In the following spring, he made the Big 12 Commissioner’s Honor Roll.

 Ossai was named to the Bronko Nagurski Trophy, Chuck Bednarik Award and Lott IMPACT Trophy watchlists entering his junior season.
 That year, he had 55 tackles, 15.5 tackles for loss, and 5 sacks on his way to being named first team All Big-12 and an All-American.
 On 14 December 2020, Ossai announced his decision to enter the 2021 NFL draft, choosing to forgo Texas' 2020 Bowl game and his senior season.